Slamy/Wiki_MiSTer/Selecting-Input-Devices.md

 Generally speaking, while Bluetooth connected devices will work fine, you can expect the highest amount of input latency while using your controller in this way.

-Please keep in mind, “high latency” controllers will add, at most, 16 ms (1/60th of a second) or one frame (or rarely, depending on the controller, 32ms) of lag, and not constantly, to your experience, which is not a lot of lag, so if you’re not the type of person who notices that, you can safely just use any decent USB controller.
+Please keep in mind, “high latency” controllers *should* add, at most, 16 ms (1/60th of a second) or one frame (or rarely, depending on the controller, 32ms) of lag, and not constantly, to your experience, which is not a lot of lag, so if you’re not the type of person who notices that, you can safely just use any decent USB controller.
+Variable lag (the input response varying between 1 and 3 frames, for instance) is more noticeable than consistent lag.
+There are very few controllers which add more than 1 frame of lag.

-For a set of devices tested with MiSTer, you can refer to [this USB controller performance data](https://docs.google.com/spreadsheets/d/1KlRObr3Be4zLch7Zyqg6qCJzGuhyGmXaOIUrpfncXIM/edit#gid=0).
+For a set of devices tested with MiSTer, you can refer to [this USB controller performance data](https://rpubs.com/misteraddons/inputlatency).

 Please see these article for more information about USB controller lag
 * https://medium.com/@WydD/controller-input-lag-how-to-measure-it-1ebfd2c9d60
 * https://inputlag.science/

 # Gaming Keyboards, worth it?
 High performance and expensive keyboards and mice aren't good for MiSTer.
 They won't give any benefits, so it's just waste of money.
 Also these devices have too many functions and many virtual devices cluttering input subsystem which may introduce input lag or be complete unresponsive.
 They may prevent other devices such as gamepads to work.
 So try to avoid these gaming Chrismas-Tree like keyboards and mice.
 Buy a simple one.**